-One of the things I find very neat about Bienne, which makes the whole halo of watch history and ongoing watch industry leadership all the more authentic is that the "watchness" of the town is scarcely advertised.
-The city lives in its present day, which includes, but is not at all limited to watchmaking.
-It is quite different from other well-known watch cities made to feel more like a museum.
-Here, despite some clocks scattered around from the most famous local brands, which I'll discuss in a different post, unveiling the history often requires proactive investigation.
-That, I find, adds to the charm, which I will try to make more accessible via this site, hopefully without ruining it!
+Bienne lives in its present day, which includes, but is not limited to watchmaking.
+It’s quite different from some other well-known watch cities made to feel more like a museum.
+Here, despite some clocks scattered around from the most famous local brands, unveiling the history often requires proactive investigation.
+That, I find, adds to the charm, which I will try to make more accessible via this blog, hopefully without ruining it!

-Beyond Bienne's overall low key approach to its watch heritage, the main reason it is not that easy to pinpoint the specific place where Rolex watches were first made is intrinsically linked to the complex nature of the Rolex corporate structure from the very beginning, and up until only a few years ago.
-As you may already know, Rolex only acquired the company that makes its movements in 2004.
-Indeed, up until then, Rolex SA, the company we still know today, and Manufacture des Montres Rolex SA, its Bienne-based movement manufacturer, were totally separate entities, with entirely different owners.
+Beyond Bienne’s overall low key approach to its watch heritage, the main reason it is not that easy to pinpoint the specific place where Rolex watches were first made is intrinsically linked to the complex nature of the Rolex corporate structure from the very beginning, and up until only a few years ago.
+Rolex only acquired the company that makes its movements in 2004.
+Up until then, Rolex SA, the company we know today, and Manufacture des Montres Rolex SA, its Bienne-based movement manufacturer, were separate entities, with different owners.
 In reality, with the latter having as its exclusive client the former, and operating under its name, the two were very much functioning as a unified entity.
 The 2004 fusion was nonetheless highly strategic for Rolex, putting an end to over a century of the deep yet uncommon relationship with its production facility established in 1878 in Bienne by Jean Aegler.